Breast Lift

 Lollipop Incision

 This incision encircles the areola and extends down the lower portion of the breast, resembling a lollipop.
-This incision formation is the most common technique used for breast lifts and can be effective in all but the most severe cases of ptosis.
-While there is some visible scarring after a lollipop lift, the incision made around the areola is created within the pigmented area, minimising noticeable signs of surgery after the fact.
+This incision formation is the most common technique used for breast lifts and can be suitable in milder cases of ptosis.
+While there is visible scarring after a lollipop lift, the incision made around the areola is created within the pigmented area to help disguise noticeable signs of surgery.

 Anchor Incision

-When more correction is needed, Dr Thomas may combine the lollipop incision with a third opening across the lower breast crease.
+When more correction is needed, Dr Thomas may combine the lollipop incision with a horizontal scar across the lower breast crease.
 This technique is known as the anchor incision since the formation is similar to a ship’s anchor.
-The incision underneath the breast is placed into the natural folds of skin, which further minimises noticeable scarring after surgery.
+The incision underneath the breast is placed into the natural folds of skin, which helps conceal visible scarring after surgery.

-The right incision for you will depend on how much lift you require, whether the nipple and areola need to be repositioned, and whether other breast enhancement procedures will be performed at the same time.
-Dr Thomas will carefully evaluate your situation and desired results to help you determine the best surgical technique for your precise needs.
-You can also rest assured that he will use advanced surgical techniques and meticulous sutures to prevent excessive scarring from developing after your procedure.
+The right incision for you will depend on how much lift you require, whether the nipple and areola need to be repositioned, and whether other procedures will be performed at the same time.
+Dr Thomas will carefully evaluate your situation and desired results to help you select a surgical technique for your needs.

 About the Procedure